Last Updated on October 3, 2022 by Ellen Christian

 Ways to Lower Your Electric Bill

 Here are a few suggestions we’re currently using.
-If you want to get your electric bill lower, try some of these ideas.
+Try some of these ideas if you want to lower your electric bill.

 Turn down the thermostat